rkyzk/ecopost-2023/ecopost/documents/MANUALTESTS.md

 # Manual Tests

-The aspects that weren't tested by automated tests were tested.
+The aspects that weren't covered by automated tests are conducted manually and are documented on this page.
+**As of Sep.
+16th, 2023, I'm still adding screen shots and adding new manual tests.
+This page will be updated constantly.**

 ### Testing User Stories
 No. | Goals | How they are achieved |